Modulo factors with bounded degrees: Factors modulo : General graphs

-Conversely, assume that $G$ is an Eulerian graph of odd size and $f(v)\stackrel{k}{\equiv}d_G(v)/2$ for all vertices $v$.
-Suppose, to the contrary, that the upper bound can be reduce to $\lceil d_G(z)/2\rceil+(k-1)$.
-Thus $H$ is a factor satisfying $d_G(v)/2-k<d_H(v)<d_G(v)/2+k$ for all vertices $v$.
-This implies that $d_H(v)=d_G(v)/2$.
+Conversely, assume that $G$ is an Eulerian graph of odd size and $G$ has an $f$-factor $H$ such that for each vertex $v$, $f(v)\stackrel{k}{\equiv}d_G(v)/2$ and $\lfloor d_G(v)/2\rfloor -(k-1)\le d_H(v)\le \lceil d_G(v)/2\rceil+k-1$.
+This implies that $d_H(v)=d_G(v)/2$ for each vertex $v$.
 Since $\sum_{v\in V(G)}d_H(v)$ is even, $|E(G)|$ must be even, which is a contradiction.
-Hence the proof is completed. }\end{proof} \begin{remark} {Note that the needed tree-connectivity of Theorem~\ref{thm:high-enough-tree-connectivity} can be reduced by one and two for odd and even integers $k$ using a little extra efforts. }\end{remark} The following corollary is a refined version of Corollary~\ref{cor:k-1/2} for highly tree-connected graphs. \begin{cor} {Let $G$ be a $(6k-2)$-tree-connected graph where $k$ is a positive integer, and let $f$ be a positive integer-valued function on $V(G)$.
-Assume that $f$ is compatibly with $G$ (modulo $k$).
-If for each vertex $v$, $f(v)\le \frac{1}{2}d_G(v)\le f(v)+k$, then $G$ has a factor $H$ such that for each vertex $v$,
+Hence the proof is completed. }\end{proof} \begin{remark} {Note that the needed tree-connectivity of Theorem~\ref{thm:high-enough-tree-connectivity} can be reduced by one and two for odd and even integers $k$ using a little extra effort. }\end{remark} The following corollary is a refined version of Corollary~\ref{cor:k-1/2} for highly tree-connected graphs. \begin{cor} {Let $G$ be a graph, let $k$ be a positive integer, and let $f$ be a positive integer-valued function on $V(G)$ satisfying $f(v) \le \frac{1}{2}d_G(v)\le f(v)+k$ for each vertex $v$.
+Assume that $f$ is compatible with $G$ (modulo $k$).
+If $G$ is $(6k-2)$-tree-connected, then $G$ has a factor $H$ such that for each vertex $v$,